Meriden Gap

 The Meriden Gap is a mostly rural area in the West Midlands, England, between Solihull and Coventry.
 It is a part of the wider West Midlands Green Belt, separating Coventry from the large West Midlands conurbation, which includes Birmingham and The Black Country.

-The 'Gap' takes its name from the village central to the area, Meriden, although the largest settlement is the small town of Balsall Common.
+The 'Gap' takes its name from the village central to the area, Meriden, although the largest settlement is the village of Balsall Common.
 The highest point lies at 185 m above sea level on the northern edge of Boultbee's Wood north of the hamlet of Eaves Green, close to the West Midlands-Warwickshire border.

 Most of the Gap is in the Metropolitan Borough of Solihull, a small area is in Warwickshire, and some of the northeastern part is in the City of Coventry limits.
 Other villages and hamlets in the gap include Hampton-in-Arden, Berkswell, Barston, Temple Balsall, Eastcote, Bradnocks Marsh, Millison's Wood, Eaves Green, Four Oaks, Fen End, Pickford Green and Corley Moor.

 The Gap is largely in the Meriden parliamentary constituency.